-The portfolio is overweight in consumer cyclical and healthcare relative to the average peer in its category by 4.0 and 3.5 percentage points in terms of assets, respectively.
-The sectors with low exposure compared to their category peers are financial services and basic materials, with financial services underweighting the average portfolio by 5.1 percentage points of assets and basic materials similar to the average.
-The portfolio is positioned across 130 holdings and assets are more dispersed than the typical peer in the category.
-In the most recent disclosure, 17.6% of the portfolio's assets were concentrated in the top 10 fund holdings, compared to the category’s 26.5% average.
-And in closing, in terms of portfolio turnover, this portfolio turns over its holdings less quickly than peers, potentially leading to lower costs for investors and eliminating a drag on performance.
+The portfolio is overweight in technology and consumer cyclical relative to the category average by 4.3 and 3.5 percentage points, respectively.
+The sectors with low exposure compared to category peers are financial services and communication services, with financial services underweighting the average portfolio by 5.8 percentage points of assets and communication services similar to the average.
+The portfolio is composed of 129 holdings and its assets are more dispersed than the typical peer in the category.
+In the most recent disclosure, 16.5% of the portfolio's assets were concentrated in the top 10 fund holdings, compared to the category average's 26.2%.
+And in closing, in terms of portfolio turnover, this fund trades less frequently than the category’s average, potentially limiting costs to investors.